altfatterz/learning-kafka/strimzi/4-encryption/README.md

 Here we focus on how to encrypt the communication of data exchange.
+We secure the external `9094` port

 ### 1. Create a k8s cluster using k3d